open-mmlab/mmdetection/docs/en/get_started.md

 inference_detector(model, 'demo/demo.jpg')
 ```

-You will see a result of `DetDataSample`, indicating the detected bounding boxes, labels, and scores.
+You will see a list of `DetDataSample`, and the predictions are in the `pred_instance`, indicating the detected bounding boxes, labels, and scores.

 ## Customize Installation